 To start your evening, grab a map of the city at your first stop – which is any one of the participating galleries – so that you can plot your route.
 Some of our favourite participating shops and galleries include the Book Lounge on Roeland Street, Michaelis Galleries at UCT’s Hiddingh Campus on Orange Street and Youngblood Gallery and Beautifull Food.

-- Cape Town Opera – Join Cape Town Opera at their studio on Bree street for a special glimpse into the behind-the-scenes work on upcoming productions
+- Cape Town Opera – a special glimpse into the behind-the-scenes work on upcoming productions

-And, should you need a pick-me-up between browsing for art, and hunting for fashion and decor, there are loads of cool bars, buzzy restaurants and hip street-food spots along the way.
-Our current favourites are Grub & Vine, The Commissary, Riverine Rabbit, Bocca and Charango.
+And, should you need a pick-me-up between browsing for t, and hunting for fashion and decor, there are loads of cool bars, buzzy restaurants and hip street-food spots along the way.
+Our current favourites are Grub & Vine, The Commissary and Riverine Rabbit.

 About First Thursdays